 #3.
 How much does a dedicated server cost?

 The price of a dedicated server starts at $100/month.
-From there, the cost can increase based on the CPU, RAM, storage options, and network configuration you choose.
+The cost can increase based on your choice of server specs (CPU, RAM, storage options, and network configuration).